MQB High Power LPFP Controller

 Higher capacity aftermarket in-tank fuel pumps often draw more current than the factory LPFP control module is able to supply.

-PM3 installs between the FPCM and the upgraded LPFP to relieve the factory system of the current supply role.
+This kit installs between the ECU and the upgraded LPFP to enable the factory system to operate as intended with greatly increased current handling capacity.
 PM3 is capable of continuously supplying the aftermarket LPFP with up to 36A of current.

-While the PM3 does all the heavy lifting in terms of supplying the required current to the aftermarket LPFP, its electronics replicate the exact PWM control signal being generated by the FPCM.
-Torqbyte's innovative technical solution implemented within the PM3 allows the ECU and FPCM to maintain full control of the aftermarket fuel system operation and maintain the closed-loop fuel pressure control mechanism the vehicle was originally designed with.
+While the PM3 does all the heavy lifting in terms of supplying the required additional current to the aftermarket LPFP, the J538x module interfaces with the ECU and generates the same PWM control signal as the factory FPCM.
+Torqbyte's innovative technical solution implemented within the PM3 and J538x allows the ECU to maintain full control of the aftermarket fuel system operation and maintain the closed-loop fuel pressure control mechanism the vehicle was originally designed with.
 This key distinguishing feature is something that _none_ of the other fuel control "upgrades" currently on the market are able to offer.

 The supplied Plug-n-Play harness is designed to eliminate cutting, splicing or disturbing the factory electrical wiring.
-It inserts in-line with the factory FPCM connector located on top of the fuel tank.
+It inserts in-line with all the factory wiring.

 The Plug-n-Play adapter uses OEM VAG connectors with proper silicone wire seals and properly-crimped contact terminals.
 All wire is SAE J1127 TXL automotive wire.